swarabhalerao/SolarEnergyEstimator/README.md

 # SolarEnergyEstimator

 ## About
-A solar energy calculator that tells you the amount of solar energy you can harvest from your rooftop and how much you can earn from the surplus.\
+A solar energy calculator that tells you the amount of solar energy you can harvest from your rooftop and how much you can earn from the surplus.
+(A hackathon project)\
 **Built in:** Python

 ## Working